acbart/acbart.github.io/index.md

-My name is Austin Cory Bart, and I'm an Assistant Professor at the University of Delaware.
-In spring 2017, I received my PhD in Computer Science with a Learning Sciences certification from Virginia Tech.
+My name is Austin Cory Bart, and I'm an Associate Professor at the University of Delaware.
+I received my PhD in Computer Science with a Learning Sciences certification from Virginia Tech.

 I like to make educational software.
 I enjoy teaching.
 I also do research on how people learn.